+Contact Information

+Ben Lawrence

-Contact Information Ben Lawrence or Roger James 731-424-3520 blawrence3@jscc.edu or rjames@jscc.edu
+or Roger James

+731-424-3520

+blawrence3@jscc.edu

+or rjames@jscc.edu

-This concentration prepares graduates for technical positions in the expanding field of electronics, instrumentation, and electrical equipment.
+This concentration prepares graduates for technical positions in the expanding field of electronics, Instrumentation Systems, and electrical equipment.
 The primary objective is to provide a broad foundation of theoretical and practical knowledge in the areas of electrical and electronic circuits, electrical machinery, programmable logic controllers and hydraulics/pneumatics equipment.
 The curriculum is broad-based but focuses on the integration of each area as used in systemic applications.
 Alternate program delivery methods are available including student learning cohorts and online.

-Jackson State Community College is accredited by the Southern Association of Colleges and Schools.
-The Associate of Applied Science in Industrial Technology is accredited by the Association of Technology, Management and Applied Engineering.
+The Associate of Applied Science in Engineering Systems Technology is accredited by the Association of Technology, Management and Applied Engineering.

-If you are a Tennessee Technology Center graduate, check with an Industrial Technology advisor for additional credit options.
+If you are a Tennessee Technology Center graduate, check with an Engineering Systems Technology advisor for additional credit options.